W-H-Mitchell/sar2dem/README.md

     └── outputs/                # Generated outputs (created at runtime)

 ## 📝 Citation

-If you use this code or dataset in your research, please cite our paper:
+If you use this code or dataset in your research, please cite our paper.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments